codica2/react-authorized-routes-sample/README.md

 const logged = user ?
 LOGGED : UNLOGGED;
 ```

-After, we use the `if` statement to set a case when a user must be redirected to the login page and if the statememt wasn't triggered we just do nothing and return the actual component that was passed as an argument.
+Then we set a case when a user must be redirected to the login page otherwise we just do nothing and return the actual component that has been passed as an argument.

 ```js
 if (auth !== SHARED && auth !== logged) {